michaeldumelle/DumelleEtAl2021CopepodSentinel/README.md

 ### Source Document

+The journal article can be viewed [here](https://www.sciencedirect.com/science/article/pii/S0079661121000379).
 A preprint PDF can be viewed [here](https://github.com/michaeldumelle/DumelleEtAl2021CopepodSentinel/blob/main/inst/preprint/preprint.pdf).

 After installation of "DumelleEtAl2021CopepodSentinel" (see the next header), it can also be found by running